-This integration between property management and supportive services is a critical component of our model for successful community building.
-The housing provided at the Property addresses the need for service-enriched, affordable housing.
+This integration between property management and supportive services is a critical component of Century's model for successful community building.
+The housing provided at Costa Mesa Village addresses the need for service-enriched, affordable housing.
 The services provided by our lead service provider focus on long-term healing, wellness, and economic independence.

-9.1 LEAD SERVICE PROVIDER
+10.1 LEAD SERVICE PROVIDER

-The lead supportive service provider in the building will be the in-house supportive service provider primarily dedicated to low-income populations, including homeless and at-risk individuals and families.
+The lead supportive service provider in the building will be Century's Oasis Resident Services ("Lead Service Provider"), Century's in-house supportive service provider primarily dedicated to low-income populations, including homeless and at-risk individuals and families.